Skylark0924/Rofunc/README.md

 ```
 @software{liu2023rofunc,
           title = {Rofunc: The Full Process Python Package for Robot Learning from Demonstration and Robot Manipulation},
-          author = {Liu, Junjia and Li, Chenzui and Delehelle, Donatien and Li, Zhihao and Yu, Minghao and Chen, Fei},
+          author = {Liu, Junjia and Dong, Zhipeng and Li, Chenzui and Li, Zhihao and Yu, Minghao and Delehelle, Donatien and Chen, Fei},
           year = {2023},
           publisher = {Zenodo},
           doi = {10.5281/zenodo.10016946},
           url = {https://doi.org/10.5281/zenodo.10016946},